 Alfama, a famous area in Lisbon, is filled with tourists renting Airbnb apartments.
 There are no more locals living there.
 Accommodation prices skyrocketed there.
 The atmosphere is still relaxed but it’s definitely not like a few years ago.
 Still, Lisbon is a very beautiful city, a cosmopolitan place, with a large community coming from Angola and Cape Verde.
 It’s one one of the best places to travel alone.
 Let’s see what to do in 3 days in Lisbon.

 The Sao Jorge castle

-It’s one of the most popular places in Lisbon!
+It’s one of the most famous landmarks in Portugal!
 The Sao Jorge castle is located on top of a hill in the historical center of Lisbon.
 It was built in the 12th century, and it’s still here today, although it suffered several damage.
 Today, it offers a wonderful view of Lisbon and the Tagus river.
 A lot of people have a drink there at the end of the day to admire the sunset.
 The castle being popular, I suggest you to buy a skip-the-line ticket.
 Click here to buy it.

 The miradouros in Lisbon

 Miradouros are viewpoints in the heights of Lisbon, offering you a beautiful view of the city.
 There are many of them but you don’t have to see all of them.
 They’re more or less the same with a view in the heights of Lisbon.
 There are many of them : miradouro de Santa Luzia, miradouro das Portas do Sol, miradouro da Graça, miradouro de Sao Pedro de Alcantara, miradouro de Santa Catarina… There are 16 of them!